 In Grade 12, on-site flat, horizontal, vertical and overhead application welding skills are demonstrated and practiced by students.
 Characteristics of stainless steel and aluminum are taught and specific welding techniques are demonstrated and practiced.
 Advanced pipe and tube welding is demonstrated and practiced.
 Students prepare and practice for national welding certification tests.
 Students continue to receive instruction in safety requirements and demonstrate sound safety practices.
 Students will demonstrate the ability to complete a job application, a practice interview and have entry-level job readiness and trade skills.
 Students will perform in-school welding projects for customers.
-Students reaching an acceptable level of proficiency may be eligible for Work-Based Learning (WBL).
-All students are required to complete AWS certification requirements as a summative assessment.
+Students are required to complete AWS certification requirements as a summative assessment.
 Technology-related mathematics, reading, writing, vocabulary, blueprint reading and science are integrated throughout the curriculum.